Mina the Hollower: Pre-release

 Will Greenwald of PCMag called the game ambitious in a preview, comparing it to "Castlevania meets Zelda" and describing the presentation as "charming".
 Stating that he was "very impressed" with the game's demo, he called the mechanic of diving into the ground "unusual", but stated that he quickly got used to it as a natural part of gameplay.
 Thomas Whitehead of Nintendo Life stated that he was ultimately "left excited" by the game after playing the demo, calling it an "excellent return" for the studio after making numerous spin-offs.
 Alex Stadnik of Game Informer called it a "gorgeous homage".

+Post-release

+Mina the Hollower received "universal acclaim", according to the review aggregator website Metacritic.
+On review aggregator OpenCritic, 98% of critics recommended the game.
+The main praise comes from its gameplay, story, and presentation.

+Sales

+The game sold over 300,000 copies across all platforms in the first three days.
+Within two weeks of launching, the game had sold over 500,000 copies.